-- 1. User Name Enter the user name.
-(Assigned by your ISP). - 2.
-Password Enter your password.
-(Assigned by your ISP). - 3.
-Retype Password Confirm the password.
-(Assigned by your ISP). - 4.
-VPI/VCI Enter your Virtual Path Identifier (VPI) and Virtual Circuit Identifier (VCI) parameter here.
-(Assigned by your ISP). - Encapsulation Select your encapsulation type (supplied by your ISP) to specify how to handle multiple protocols at the ATM transport layer. - VC-MUX: PPPoA Virtual Circuit Multiplexer (null encapsulation) allows only one protocol running per virtual circuit with fewer overheads. - LLC: PPPoA Logical Link Control allows multiple protocols running over one virtual circuit (more overhead). - 6.
-MTU Enter the MUT value for your ISP
+- 1. User Name Enter the user name (assigned by your ISP). - 2.
+Password Enter your password (assigned by your ISP). - 3.
+Retype Password Confirm the password (assigned by your ISP). - 4.
+VPI/VCI Enter your Virtual Path Identifier (VPI) and Virtual Circuit Identifier, (VCI) parameter here (assigned by your ISP). - 5.
+Encapsulation - Select your encapsulation type (supplied by your ISP) to specify how to handle multiple protocols at the ATM transport laver.

+VC-MUX: PPPoA Virtual Circuit Multiplexer (null encapsulation) allows only one protocol running per virtual circuit with fewer overheads.

+LLC: PPPoA Logical Link Control allows multiple protocols running over one virtual circuit (more overhead).

-- 7. Disconnect after of x minutes of no activity Checking the box and enter the number of minute that you want the modem router to auto disconnect after no activity.
-After this time has been exceeded, the connection will be terminated. - Use Static IP Address Check this box and enter the static IP address your ISP assigns for your line.
+- 6. MTU Enter the MTU value for your ISP. - 7.
+Dial on Demand By selecting "Dial on Demand", your Router will automatically connect to the Internet when a user opens up a web browser - 8.
+Idle Time (Minutes) - Enter the maximum idle time for the Internet connection.
+After this time has been exceeded, the connection will be terminated. - 9.
+Use Static Default Route Check this box and use the static IP address your ISP assigns for your line.
 Use this option only if instructed by your ISP.

-Click "Apply Changes" to save and activate your settings.
-To go back to the original settings before saving, click "Clear Changes".
-Or click any of the Quick-Navigation links for other options.
-Your new settings will not be saved unless your click "Apply Changes".
+Click "Apply Changes/Next" to save and activate your settings.
+To go back to the original settings before saving, click "Clear Changes"; or click any of the quick-navigation links for other options.
+Your new settings will not be saved unless you click "Apply Changes/Next".